pubkey/rxdb/docs-src/replication.md

 ## Data Layout

-To use the replication primitives you first have to ensure that your documents are sortable by their last write time.
+To use the replication primitives you first have to ensure that your documents are sortable by their last write time and have a `_deleted` flag set.

 For example if your documents look like this: